Research Areas Hearing Technology and Acoustics

 Hearing, localizing and attention in complex acoustic environments.

-Binaural hearing, the individualization of HRTFs and individual HRTFs, artificial heads for children, artificial head technology, binaural reception and reproduction processes
+Binaural hearing, spatial hearing, 3D audio, the individualization of HRTFs and individual HRTFs, artificial heads for children, artificial head technology, binaural reception and reproduction processes

 Hearing Technology in Biomedical Engineering